NixOS/nix.dev/source/tutorials/cross-compilation.rst

 It's needed when the host platform has limited resources (such as CPU) or when it's not easily accessible for development.

-Nix community has world-class support for cross-compilation, after years of hard work from our community.
+The Nix community has world-class support for cross-compilation, after years of hard work from our community.

 .. [#] Terminology for cross-compilation platforms differs between build systems,
-       Nix community has chosen to follow
+       we have chosen to follow
        `autoconf terminology <https://www.gnu.org/software/autoconf/manual/autoconf-2.69/html_node/Hosts-and-Cross_002dCompilation.html>`_.

 .. note:: macOS/Darwin is a special case, as not the whole OS is Open Source.